AIAdopt

 In closing

 2 August 2026 was never the big bang it was made out to be, and the Digital Omnibus has made that even clearer.
 The law has been working since 2024.
 The heaviest requirements have moved to 2027 and 2028.
 What remains is this: the evidence counts.
 Until recently you could still say "we are working on it".
 More and more, the question becomes: "show what you have done."
 Anyone left empty-handed then risks not only a penalty, but also reputational damage that lasts far longer.
+We track what changes around the AI Act in the meantime every working day in the EU AI Act Monitor.

 The good news: there is more time than thought to get the basics in order.
 That time is meant to be used, not to be spent waiting.